 Although almond milk doesn’t necessarily retain all of nutritional benefits of whole almonds, it can definitely be incorporated into a healthy, well-planned diet and enjoyed in moderation.

 In addition to providing a number of important nutrients, it may also be linked to some serious health benefits, ranging from improved brain function to enhanced bone health and beyond.

-It’s also highly versatile and a great alternative to cow’s milk for those following a dairy-free diet or those unable to tolerate milk products.
+It’s also highly versatile and a great alternative to cow’s milk for those following a dairy-free diet or those unable to tolerate milk products, such as those with a milk allergy or lactose intolerant.
 And not only can it be swapped into most recipes and used in place of milk, but it also makes an awesome addition to baked goods, smoothies, shakes and desserts.

 Almond milk nutrition is nothing to shake your head at.
 It does contain half a day’s recommended intake of vitamin E, a significant amount of vitamin D (if store-bought) and a hearty dose of calcium.

 It’s also extremely low in calories compared to other milk products and can be a valuable tool if you’re trying to lose weight.
 In fact, the majority of calories from fat in each serving are from heart-healthy mono- and polyunsaturated fatty acids, both of which have been tied to a long list of health benefits.

 One cup of store-bought unsweetened almond milk contains approximately (see how it compares to the homemade almond milk nutrition in the recipe below):

 - 40 calories

 - 10 milligrams vitamin E (50 percent DV)

 - 100 International Units vitamin D (25 percent DV)